Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 To configure SoftAP settings:

-1. Set SSID with the `softap_set_ssid()` function.
-If you don't use this function, device nam is used as SSID:
+1. Set SSID with softap_set_ssid().
+If you do not use this function, the device name is used as SSID:
    ```
    int ret = SOFTAP_ERROR_NONE;
    softap_h softap = NULL;